 In our current Phase II of the farmhouse renovation I've already written about the barn room and the loft and storage rooms.
-In this post I'll focus on the remaining portion of the barn: the Loft
+In this post I'll focus on the remaining portion of the barn: the Loft.

 As previously mentioned, I've always had a very clear vision of what the barn room should look like; I didn't think a great deal about the other rooms in the barn structure- the mud room, the storage room and the loft.
 But, during the renovation they have organically become these really wonderful and charming spaces and have quickly become favorites!